web-infra-dev/rsbuild/packages/document/docs/en/plugins/introduction.md

 ## Lifetime Hooks

-Builder uses lifetime planning work internally, and plugins can also register hooks to take part in any stage of the workflow and implement their own features.
+Rsbuild uses lifetime planning work internally, and plugins can also register hooks to take part in any stage of the workflow and implement their own features.

-The full list of Builder's lifetime hooks can be found in the [API References](/api/plugin-hooks.html).
+The full list of Rsbuild's lifetime hooks can be found in the [API References](/api/plugin-hooks.html).

-The Builder does not take over the hooks of the underlying bundlers, whose documents can be found here: [webpack hooks](https://webpack.js.org/api/compiler-hooks/)
+The Rsbuild does not take over the hooks of the underlying bundlers, whose documents can be found here: [webpack hooks](https://webpack.js.org/api/compiler-hooks/)

-## Use Builder Config
+## Use Rsbuild Config

 Custom plugins can usually get config from function parameters, just define and use it at your pleasure.

-But sometimes you may need to read and change the public config of the Builder.
-To begin with, you should understand how the Builder generates and uses its config:
+But sometimes you may need to read and change the public config of the Rsbuild.
+To begin with, you should understand how the Rsbuild generates and uses its config:

 - Read, parse config and merge with default values.
 - Plugins modify the config by `api.modifyBuilderConfig(...)`.